Elizabeth de Portzamparc: Biography

-Born in Rio de Janeiro, Elizabeth de Portzamparc developed a very early passion for art.
-While she was still a child, her father, who was from Belo Horizonte and was passionate about architecture, regularly took her to Pampulha and talked to her about the "genius Oscar Niemeyer," who he knew and admired.
+Born in Rio de Janeiro, de Portzamparc developed an early passion for art.
+Her father, who was from Belo Horizonte and was passionate about architecture, regularly took her to Pampulha Art Museum and talked to her about the "genius Oscar Niemeyer," who he knew and admired.
 Motivated by Iberê Camargo, a friend of her parents, Elizabeth started to practice conceptual art in her youth.
-She studied in the schools Sacred Heart of Jesus, Santa Ursula, Brasileiro de Almeida, and then passed the "vestibular" exams and entered the PUC (Pontifical Catholic University) faculty in Rio, which she had to abandon very soon because of the urge to leave the country.
+She studied at the schools Sacred Heart of Jesus, Santa Ursula, and Brasileiro de Almeida.
+After graduating, de Portzamparc then passed the "vestibular" exams and entered the PUC (Pontifical Catholic University) faculty in Rio, but soon discontinued as she wished to leave the country.

-Later on, in France, simultaneously to her studies in anthropology, urban sociology (Paris V), and regional planning (IEDES-Paris I), she dedicated herself exclusively to urban themes: new towns, IAURIF, and particularly to the urbanism workshop of Antony.
-There, in 77/78, she set pioneer studies on the concepts of "neighborhoods/sub-neighborhoods", bringing the notions of "local life" and territorial links to the center of the founding principles of territorial planning policies.
+Later on, in France, simultaneously to her studies in anthropology, urban sociology (Paris V), and regional planning (IEDES-Paris I), she dedicated herself exclusively to urban themes.
+Specifically, she worked on new towns, the work of the Institut d'aménagement et d'urbanisme de la région d'Île-de-France (IAURIF; now the IAU), and particularly the urbanism workshop of the Antony commune.
+There, in 1977–78, she conducted pioneering studies on the concepts of "neighbourhoods/sub-neighbourhoods", bringing the notions of "local life" and territorial links to the center of the founding principles of territorial planning policies.

-In 1980 she obtains the ability to teach in French architecture schools and teaches in the Ecole Nationale Supérieure d’Architecture of Paris-Val de Seine (UP9) between 1984 and 1988.
+In 1980, she became qualified to teach in French architecture schools, and taught in the Ecole Nationale Supérieure d’Architecture of Paris-Val de Seine (UP9) between 1984 and 1988.

-In 1982, she works on a research named Extension de la Démocratie Locale for the French Ministry of Environment and Quality of life.

-In 1984, she carries an operational research for the French Ministry of the Equipment, by creating the first inter-communal urbanism structure for the project of the South Paris "Coulée verte".
-This research was later developed and completed by the IAURIF (called IAU nowadays).
+De Portzamparc worked on a research project entitled Extension de la Démocratie Locale, published in 1982, for the French Ministry of Environment and Quality of Life.
+In 1984, she carried an operational research project for the French Ministry of the Equipment, by creating the first inter-communal urbanism structure for the project of the South Paris "Coulée verte".
+This research was later developed and completed by the IAURIF.

+De Portzamparc designed the "24 hours" desk, which was exhibited at the 1985 Decorator Artist's Fair and at the Cartier Foundation during the exhibition called MDF, des créateurs pour un matériau (MDF, creators for a material).
+The piece was received well, and was then acquired by the Fonds National d'Art Contemporain.

-In 1986, she opens and manages the Mostra gallery in Paris.
-Surrounded by artists, designers and architects such as Jean Nouvel, Rem Koolhaas, Christian de Portzamparc, François Rouan, Pierre Buraglio, Arata Isozaki, Bernar Venet and Peter Klasen, among others, she questioned the creative approach proper to architects, artists and contemporary furniture designers of that time.
+In 1986, she opened and managed the Mostra gallery in Paris.
+Surrounded by artists, designers and architects such as Jean Nouvel, Rem Koolhaas, Christian de Portzamparc, François Rouan, Pierre Buraglio, Arata Isozaki, Bernar Venet, and Peter Klasen, among others, she questioned the creative approach proper to architects, artists and contemporary furniture designers of that time.
 Consequently, through themed exhibitions, she developed a profusion of unique ideas showing very clearly the specificities of each creative field, which brought her to the headlines of many French and international magazines and put her gallery on the podium of the best Parisian galleries.

-In 1985 she designed the "24 hours" desk, which was exposed at the Decorator Artist's Fair and at the Cartier Foundation during the exhibition called MDF, des créateurs pour un matériau (MDF, creators for a material - free translation).
-It witnessed great success and was then acquired by the Fonds National d'Art Contemporain.

-In 1987 she created her own architecture agency, which is since then characterized by many projects touching different levels of development.
+In 1987, she created her own architectural agency, which is since then characterized by many projects touching different levels of development.